ArneBinder/recursive-embedding/README.md

  * Recognizing Textual Entailment on SICK.
  * Binary Sentiment Analysis on IMDB.
  * Relation Extraction on SemEval2010 Task 8.

-See the [training docker setup](docker/train/tensorflow-fold) for how to train and test models for individual tasks.

 ## License